wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 only `.js` files.
 That's why the error message did not change much.
 Let's make sure tsc finds our files and starts type checking useful stuff.

-## Make TypeScript find JS Files - The "allowJs" Option
+## Make TypeScript find JS Files - The "allowJs" Compiler Option
 TypeScript has quite a number of [compilerOptions](https://www.typescriptlang.org/docs/handbook/compiler-options.html) they can either be passed as command line arguments or set in the `tsconfig.json`, which is what we will do ([commit](https://github.com/wolframkriesing/jskatas.org/commit/5b24fd2bd522291909fe534f320c74571748e8c4)).